-Remarketing also known as retargeting is an important tool or strategy to get your customers or site visitors to return to your website and take certain actions.
+Remarketing is also known as retargeting is an important tool or strategy to get your customers or site visitors to return to your website and take certain actions.

 If you are familiar with your Google Analytics data, you will be surprised to see that most of your visitors leave your website without taking any action.
-In fact, figures shows that about 98% of your visitors never return to your site after the first visit.
+In fact, figures show that about 98% of your visitors never return to your site after the first visit.

 Surprised?
 Well, it’s the sad truth and only 2% take actions that lead to conversions.